Rushabh1208/College-Issue-Reporting/API_DOCUMENTATION.md

 ## [DELETE] /admin/issues/{id}

 ### Description
-Soft-deletes an issue and deletes its uploaded image if present.
+Soft-deletes an issue and deletes its uploaded image from S3 if present.

 ---